Appsilon/rhino/README.md

 Rhino supports your work in 3 main areas:

-1. Clear code (scalable app architecture, modularization based on Box and Shiny modules.
+1. **Clear code**: scalable app architecture, modularization based on Box and Shiny modules.
-2. Quality (unit tests, E2E tests with Cypress, logging and monitoring, linting).
+2. **Quality**: unit tests, E2E tests with Cypress, logging and monitoring, linting.
-3. Automation (project startup, CI with Github Actions, dependency management with renv, configuration management with config, Sass and Javascript bundling with ES6 support via Nodejs).
+3. **Automation**: project startup, CI with GitHub Actions, dependency management with renv, configuration management with config, Sass and JavaScript bundling with ES6 support via Node.js.

 These features are often implemented using well-known packages.
-The biggest value in Rhino is that you instantly get all of them working together and pre-configured.
+Rhino brings them all working together out of the box!

 Read more: [Why Rhino?](https://appsilon.github.io/rhino/articles/about-why-rhino.html) and [How is Rhino different from ...?](https://appsilon.github.io/rhino/articles/about-how-is-it-different.html)